nadlerjessie/ember-rails-practice/README.md

 # Flatiron-school-ember

 This project was built during one afternoon at Flatiron as a way to practice Ember.js.
 The goal was to connect an Ember front-end to a Rails back-end.
-My group and I built our own API in Rails and make requests from the Ember application to show information about our domain.
+My group and I built our own API in Rails and made requests from the Ember application to show information about our domain.
 We worked with a school domain to keep track of relationships between courses, teachers and students.

 # Collaborators